horikawa-t/MindCaptioning/code/matlab/README.md

 >> mcap_encoding_analysis
 >> mcap_decoding_analysis
 ```
-- Each of the encoding and decoding analysis can be performed with multiple cpu in parallel.
+- Each of the encoding and decoding analysis can be performed with multiple cpus in parallel.
 - But, the encoding results are required for the decoding analysis (for voxel selection).
 - We strongly recomend to use multiple cpus to run the whole analysis, as the encoding and decoding analysis will take about 1 or 20 weeks, respectivly, using a single cpu to complete all the computations.